General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-The lack of explainability of \gls{ml} predictions generates skepticism among experimental chemists\autocite{wellawatte2025human}, hindering the wider adoption of such models.\autocite{wellawatte2022model} One promising approach to address this challenge is to convey explanations of model predictions in natural language.
-An approach proposed by \textcite{wellawatte2025human} is to couple \glspl{llm} with feature importance analysis tools, such as \gls{shap} or \gls{lime}.
-In this framework, \glspl{llm} can additionally interact with tools such as \gls{rag} over \modelname{arxiv} to provide evidence-based explanations.
+\paragraph{From Data to Explanation} The lack of explainability of \gls{ml} predictions generates skepticism among experimental chemists\autocite{wellawatte2025human}, hindering the wider adoption of such models.\autocite{wellawatte2022model} One promising approach to address this challenge is to convey explanations of model predictions in natural language.
+An approach proposed by \textcite{wellawatte2025human} involves coupling \glspl{llm} with feature importance analysis tools, such as \gls{shap} or \gls{lime}.
+In this framework, the \gls{llm} performs three key functions: First, it translates technical feature names into more accessible language.
+Second, using \gls{rag} over scientific literature, it retrieves relevant excerpts that explain the physicochemical relationships between identified molecular features and target properties.
+Third, it synthesizes these components into coherent natural language explanations that not only identify which structural features correlate with the property of interest, but also hypothesize \textit{why} these relationships exist based on established chemical principles from the literature.